cogilvy/Cryptopedia-Client/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 You will ned to have the backend repo cloned and installed on your device first.
-[Backend Repo](https://github.com/cogilvy/cryptopedia-backend)
+[Backend Found Here](https://github.com/cogilvy/cryptopedia-backend)

 ### Installing and Running the App